Should You Include Microsoft Word or Office on a Resume in 2024?

 Yellow geometrical pattern

-Of course, including relevant skills on a resume is really important for two reasons.
-Firstly, it quickly shows the hiring manager that you have the skills required for the position.
-Secondly, it helps you to get past an ATS system, which is a software used by most employers to automatically screen resumes.
-It’s a win-win scenario!
+2. It helps you to get past an ATS system, which is a software used by most employers to automatically screen resumes.

-When you’re ready to put pen to paper, you may be wondering whether to include Microsoft Office skills on your resume.
-The truth is that it depends which particular skills you mean.
-In the following guide, we will look at each of these skills, whether they are worthy of a top spot on your resume, and, if so, how you should be including them.
+So, when you’re ready to put pen to paper, you may be wondering whether to include Microsoft Office skills on your resume.
+The truth is that it depends on which particular skills you mean, as Microsoft Office consists of a suite of skills.

 Should you include Microsoft Word on a resume?